UCLALibrary/cantaloupe-delegate/README.md

       --name melon -v /sinai:/imageroot uclalibrary/cantaloupe:4.1.4

 The above configuration would be used to configure an S3 backend.
 A different configuration could be used to configure a file system backend.

+### Assumptions about IP access

+This version of the delegate assumes Cantaloupe is running behind the Amazon Load Balancer (ALB).
+This is because it relies on the 'X-Forwarded-For header' for authentication, which is easy to spoof if access to Cantaloupe isn't restricted to ALB connections.
+If not running behind the ALB, the IP check code in this delegate should be removed.

+### Contact

+Feel free to send any questions, suggestions, or bug reports to this project's [issues queue](https://github.com/UCLALibrary/cantaloupe-delegate/issues).